Symbian9/qmapshack-doc-wiki/How to Save Your Work.md

 Basically, you have three distinct realms of storable work:

+* your map view
+* your project files
+* your workspace

 ## Your Map view ##

+A View is defined by a
+selection of maps and DEM files and is independent from the data in the Workspace.
+The data can be displayed on one or several Views.
+You can can switch between different map views, but those are not directly related to your own data which is stored in projects.

 You don't edit maps in QMapShack, so the maps themselves are readonly - no matter whether you use online maps or locally stored maps.
-However your **map view** is the way yo configure how your currently visible maps are displayed.
+However your **map view** is the way you configure how your currently visible maps are displayed.
 Details are covered elsewhere in the manual: https://bitbucket.org/maproom/qmapshack/wiki/DocControlMapDem

-You can can switch between different map views, but those are not directly related to your own data which is stored in projects.
-The data can be displayed on one or several Views.
-A View is defined by a selection of maps and DEM files and is independent from the data in the Workspace.
+The "File ->  Store Map View" and the "File ->  Load Map View" allow you to select specific locations.
+There is a file ~/current.view in your home directory, which ????? ####where does it come from? ####

 ## Your Projects ##